Stable limit theorems on the Poisson space: Preliminaries

-For Poisson functionals, the Malliavin-Stein methods typically yield bounds in a distance weaker than the Monge-Kantorovich or the Fortet-Mourier distance.
-In this paper, we consider a distance first considered by \fcite{PeccatiZheng}, whose variational formulation for two integrable $\dR^{d}$-valued random variables $X$ and $Y$ is given by
+where the supremum runs over all function $\phi \colon \dR^{d} \to \dR$ with Lipschitz constant not greater than $1$.
+In this paper, as it is common when working with Stein's method, we consider a distance, whose variational formulation for two integrable $\dR^{d}$-valued random variables $X$ and $Y$ is given by